Datsun Type 14: Design

 Fortuitously, Dat (脱兎) also means to "dash off like a startled rabbit or hare".
-Nissan decided to use this association to incorporate a rabbit into the design of the Datsun 14 and therefore Ryuichi Tomiya designed the leaping rabbit radiator mascot which became a defining characteristic of the type.
+Nissan decided to use this association to incorporate a rabbit into the design of the Datsun Type 14 and therefore Ryuichi Tomiya designed the leaping rabbit radiator mascot which became a defining characteristic of the type.

-Mechanically, the old DAT engine of the Datsun 13 was replaced with the new Datsun Type 7 engine, a side valve four-cylinder engine with a displacement of 722 cc.
+Mechanically, the old DAT engine of the Datsun Type 13 was replaced with the new Datsun Type 7 engine, a side valve four-cylinder engine with a displacement of 722 cc.
 The new engine was smaller, but more powerful, at 15 hp.
 The engine drove the rear wheels through a three-speed gearbox to give the car a top speed of 80 kph.

 Production

 The Datsun 14 was the first car that Nissan produced at their new plant in Yokohama.
 The factory utilised many tools and techniques imported from the United States and enabled the company to assemble both bodies and chassis in the same factory for the first time.
 The first vehicle rolled off the production line on 12 April 1935.